bduble/aiventa-crm/README.md

 ## Environment Variables

 The FastAPI services expect `SUPABASE_URL` and `SUPABASE_KEY` to be available.
-Create a `.env` file in the project root:
+Create a `.env` file in the project root (this file is ignored by Git):

 ```env
 SUPABASE_URL=<your-supabase-url>